wjuncc/demo/_posts/2017-11-18-React-Radium-实例3.markdown

       this.props.block && styles.block
     ]}>
 ```
-For the `button` tags has just only one `style` attribute to present the style, so we must put all information into one attribute.
+For the `button` tags has just only one `style` attribute to present the style, and it could be translate to inline style at the end by react autoly.
+We should put all information into one attribute.
 In other words, We cant create new attribute, it will muss the tag-attribute nonsense .

 what has happened to it?
 We added a pair of square brackets inside the braces. we change the braces outside, and add a comma and a statement inside.
 This statement is the key to magic .The props of the `Button` instance in front of the bitwise operator, which means the judge statement.
 If the props is true, will apply the `block` css.
 On the other hand, if false, delete `block` setting.